jypark0/hugo-academic/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---

-I am a Ph.D. candidate at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) and Geometric Learning Lab at Northeastern University, advised by [Lawson Wong](https://www.ccs.neu.edu/home/lsw/) and [Robin Walters](https://www.khoury.northeastern.edu/people/robin-walters/).
+Research intern @ [Boston Dynamics AI Institute](https://theaiinstitute.com/), PhD candidate @ [Northeastern University](https://northeastern.edu).

-My research interests are in deep reinforcement learning and symmetry.
-I aim to apply strong inductive biases like symmetry to learning algorithms so that they can be more efficient and generalize.
-I've also worked on making imitation learning more robust with learned dynamics models and on multiresolution tensor models for spatial analysis.
+I am a Ph.D. candidate at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) and [Geometric Learning Lab](http://www.robinwalters.com/pages/geometric-learning-lab.html) at Northeastern University, advised by [Lawson Wong](https://www.ccs.neu.edu/home/lsw/) and [Robin Walters](http://www.robinwalters.com/index.html).
+My research interests are in imitation learning and symmetry.
+I aim to apply strong inductive biases like symmetry or expert demonstrations to learning algorithms so that they can be more efficient and generalize.
+I've also worked on making imitation learning more robust with learned dynamics models, predicting complex dynamics over meshes, and on multiresolution tensor models for spatial analysis.

-Previously, I received my B.S. and M.S. at KAIST and researched prediction models for complex semiconductor tools.
-Before coming to Northeastern, I worked as a software engineer and systems administrator at Samsung Electronics.
+Previously, I received my B.S. and M.S. at [KAIST](https://www.kaist.ac.kr/en/) and researched prediction models for complex semiconductor tools.
+Before coming to Northeastern, I worked as a software engineer and systems administrator at [Samsung Electronics](https://semiconductor.samsung.com/).